gravitational/teleport/docs/postrelease.md

 The AWS AMI ID PR can be merged right away.

-The docs version PR should be merged after the `gravitational/teleport-plugins` release is published, since the PR will include an update to the plugins version as well.

 ### Major releases only

 - [ ] Update support matrix in docs FAQ page